arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 ### SPIFFE Workload API

 The SPIFFE Workload API allows workloads to retrieve a trust bundle from SPIFFE.
 It requires the authorization server to be part of a SPIFFE trust domain and be considered a workload within it.
-The authors acknowledge that using the SPIFFE Workload API can reduce the time a update to the bundle is received by the authorization server.
+The authors acknowledge that using the SPIFFE Workload API can reduce the time an update of the bundle is received by the authorization server.

 In addition to the trust bundle of the trust domain the workload resides in, the SPIFFE Workload API also allows to retrieve trust bundles from federated trust domains.
-This mechnism moves trust establishment away from the authorization server to the SPIFFE configuration and is NOT RECOMMENDED and more explicit configuration SHOULD be maintained.
+This mechanism moves trust establishment away from the authorization server to the SPIFFE configuration and is NOT RECOMMENDED and more explicit configuration SHOULD be maintained.

 ### Manual configuration